Table of Contents

 - Your body features

-- Stone characteristics like its location, size, and hardness
+- Stone characteristics like its location, size, hardness and composition

 - Your medical history